10 Essential Database Management Best Practices for 2025

 6. Data Lifecycle Management: Governing Data from Creation to Archival

-The data lifecycle typically encompasses phases such as data creation, storage, active usage, sharing, backup, archiving, and ultimately, destruction.
-By applying specific, automated policies to each phase, organizations can optimize performance (keeping active data on fast storage), manage storage costs (moving older data to cheaper tiers), and meet stringent regulatory requirements (GDPR, HIPAA, PCI DSS).
-Implementing a robust DLM strategy is a crucial part of modern database management best practices, as it expertly balances data accessibility, security, and cost-efficiency.
-This concept is fundamental in certifications like ITIL Foundation, which emphasizes structured service management, and in cloud architecture certifications that cover storage tiering (e.g., AWS S3 lifecycle policies, Azure Blob storage tiers).
+The data lifecycle involves several distinct phases: creation, storage, active usage, sharing, backup, archiving, and destruction.
+By applying automated policies to each phase, organizations can improve database performance by keeping active records on the fastest disks.
+Meanwhile, they can control storage expenses by shifting older records to cheaper, high-capacity hardware.
+This method satisfies strict regulatory mandates like GDPR, HIPAA, and PCI DSS.
+A solid DLM plan is a core part of modern database management best practices.
+It balances data accessibility with security and budget efficiency.
+These concepts are central to certifications like ITIL Foundation, which focuses on structured service management, and cloud architecture tracks that teach storage tiering, such as AWS S3 lifecycle policies or Azure Blob storage tiers.

 Real-World Application and Benefits